ethereum-pocr/kerleano/README.md

   *  Use **[Network infos](./nodes-infos.md)** to get `enodes` url, `rpc`and `websocket` endpoints to join and interact with the network

+  *  The RPC endpoint and Metamask connection is possible with [Chainlink](https://chainlist.org/?testnets=true&search=kerleano)

 # Nodes topology

 - **Sealer node**: is an ethereum node that will be authorized to seal blocks and get CRC as rewards once the node is given a carbon footprint by an auditor.